A practical guide to living, working & traveling in Greece, plus insider tips and personal stories from an American in Athens

-Monthly payments commence after a 30-day waiting period and are determined on the total length of employment (or ensima) and previous salary.
+Monthly payments commence after a 30- to 60-day waiting period and are determined on the total length of employment and social insurance contributions (ensima).
 A half payment is given at Easter and summer and a full payment at Christmas, much like a normal salary.

 Who can collect unemployment payments?